Social Justice Practitioner and Trainer for Drama and Theatre. Producer of Programmes, Workshops and Theatre Projects.

-I have been directly trained by various teachers, directors, mentors, and creative practitioners globally over the years as much of the work i do is because of them including Keith Johnstone, Alan Marriott, Mick Napier, Augusto Boal, John Wright, Saul Hewish, Chris Johnston, Clark Baim, Adam Blatner and practitioners from the Theatre in Prisons & Probation Network and Psychodrama Network .
-I undertake regular contracts with NGO’s (Nicaragua, Australia, Hawaii, Bolivia, Slovenia Canada, India, Jamaica, South Africa, and throughout Europe) and was recently commissioned by National Alliance for Arts in Criminal Justice, the National Body for Arts in Criminal Justice and Social Inclusion to run a series of train the trainer training programmes for educators.
+I have been directly trained by various teachers, directors, mentors, and creative practitioners globally over the years as much of the work I do is because of them including Keith Johnstone, Alan Marriott, Mick Napier, Augusto Boal, John Wright, Saul Hewish, Chris Johnston, Clark Baim, Adam Blatner and practitioners from the Theatre in Prisons & Probation Network, Applied Improvisation Network and Psychodrama & Sociodrama Network and Playback Theatre.
+I undertake regular contracts with NGO’s (Nicaragua, Australia, Hawaii, Bolivia, Slovenia Canada, India, Jamaica, South Africa, and throughout Europe) and was recently commissioned by National Criminal Justice Arts Alliance, the National Body for Arts in Criminal Justice and Social Inclusion to run a series of train the trainer training programmes for educators.

 I use drama and theatre to encourage self-awareness and to assist individuals in exploring the idea of change and the impact that it may have on their lives.
 Within this framework they consider the complex web of connections between personal behaviour, choice and responsibility and broader social, economic and political factors.